TheEpic0ne/HelpDatblockCom/docs/datearth.md

 New towns are immune from sieging for 7 days.
 A town recently sieged is immune from sieging for the length of the previous siege times 3.

-A nation can have a maxiumum of 3 active sieges at once.
+A nation can have a maximum of 3 active sieges at once.

 #### Score